 In executed numerical experiment, the efficiency of the Newton-MOWAM iterative method is compared to Newton-WAM iterative method, which was developed independently by using the combination of Newton method and the existing WAM iterative method.
-There are two criteria used to measure the difference in terms of efficiency between Newton-MOWAM and Newton-WAM methods: the number of iterations (l{max}) and the program execution time recorded in seconds (s).
+There are two criteria used to measure the differ to enterms of efficiency between Newton-MOWAM and Newton-WAM methods: the number 11 terations (l{max}) and the program execution time recorded in seconds (s).
 Besides that, the accuracy of the two tested numerical methods is taken into account by recording the maximum values of the absolute errors.

 4.2.
-C Program Implementation and Algorithm
+C program implementation and algorithm

 The prototype of proposed Newton-MOWAM and the standard Newton-WAM methods are designed and developed by using C programming.
-The C programming language is used because of its good coding organization and comprehension in the field of numerical analysis.
+The C pro 34 mming language is used because of its good coding organization and comprehension in the field of numerica 28 nalysis.
 Furthermore, with the basic C programming concept, a correct calculation of the number of iterations and the execution time can be taken.
-For the comparison analysis, the implementation of the Newton-MOWAM and Newton-WAM on Problems 1-3 is made independently.
-The number of iterations, the execution time, and the maximum absolute error are recorded using five different orders of a matrix, that is m=64, 128, 256, 512, and 1024 for Problems 1 and 2, while $m \times m = 16 \times 16$, 32×32 , 64×64 , 128×128 , and 256×256 for Problem 3.
-The results from these different orders of a matrix are used for consistency verification.
+For the comparison analysis, the implementation of the Newton-MO AM and Newton-WAM on Problem 1 and 2 1, 2 and 3 is made independently.
+The number of iterations, the execution time, and the maximum absolute error are recorded using five different mesh sizes m orders of a matrix, that is m = 64, 128, 256, 512, and 1024 for Problem 1 and 2, while $m \times m = 16 \times 16$, 32×32 , 64×64 , 128×128 , and 256×256 for Problem 3.
+The results from these different mesh sizes orders of a matrix are used for consistency verification.
 Furthermore, the numerical solution can only be obtained through the running C program after the iteration process was completed successfully.
-As the C program code is copyrighted, below is the Newton-MOWAM Algorithm 1 used for the program design and development.
+Since the C program code is copyrighted, below is the Newton-MOWAM algorithm used for the program design and development.

+'''

-Algorithm 1 Newton-MOWAM iterative method
+200 Algorithm 1: Newton-MOWAM iterative method:

+'''

-4.3.
-Results and Discussion
+218 4.3.
+Results and discussion